• Skip to main content

 Disability Income Payments

 If you are unable to work due to a medical or mental health condition, you may be entitled to benefits under a long-term disability insurance policy.
 But what if you want to do some kind of work while you are on disability?
-Would do so lead to your benefits being terminated?
+Would doing so lead to your benefits being terminated?

 There is a possibility that working in a different occupation while you are receiving disability benefits will lead to the termination of your benefits.
 The likelihood of this occurring depends on the specific terms of your policy, including whether you have an “own occupation” or “any occupation” policy.
 Read on to learn more about your ability to work while on disability, and reach out to a New Jersey disability benefits lawyer if you have additional questions.